Prepare

 If your session is in person, you can skip this part — Nelson will help arrange the space when he arrives.
 For online sessions:

-• Sessions happen through Google Meet or Zoom.
+• Sessions happen through Google Meet.

 • Use headphones with a microphone.